A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

 \subsection{Convex Formulation of Small-Signal Stability Constraint}

-The power system is modeled using structure-preserving nonlinear DAEs.
-This includes generator dynamic equations and the network algebraic relations as \cite{li2013novel}:
+The power system is modeled using the structure-preserving nonlinear DAEs.
+The DAE set includes generator dynamic equations and the network algebraic relations as \cite{li2013novel}:

 Here, $\mathbf{x}\in \mathbb{R}^{n}$ is dynamic, $\mathbf{y}\in \mathbb{R}^{m}$ is algebraic variable vector respectively.
 The $f(\cdot)$ and $g(\cdot)$ are dynamic and algebraic equation sets, respectively.
 The number of dynamic and algebraic variables are represented by $n$ and $m$ respectively.
+The details of modelling with these equations as functions ($f$,$g$) can be obtained from \cite{nguyen2016contraction}.
 Further, we consider only equilibrium point such that for a dynamic state vector $\mathbf{x}$, there exists corresponding algebraic variable $\mathbf{y}_s(\mathbf{x})$ satisfying the algebraic constraints $g(\mathbf{x},\mathbf{y}_s(\mathbf{x})) = 0 $.
 In order to preserve network structure, we do not attempt to eliminate the algebraic variables as what has been done in other works such as \cite{wu1994stability}.
 The linearized DAE set can be expressed in compact form as: